TomRiddle-prog24/MBD-analysis-4R/README.md

-from matplotlib.animation import FuncAnimation          #For animation of the mechanism from IPython.display import HTML import matplotlib as ilt ilt.rcParams['animation.embed_limit'] = 50.0          #For the frames of the animation to be longer
+from matplotlib.animation import FuncAnimation          #For animation of the mechanism from IPython.display import HTML import matplotlib as ilt ilt.rcParams['animation.embed_limit'] = 50.0          #For the animation to be fit the entire time steps for a memory of 50MB
 ```